The Macro Outlook for w/c 29 January 2024

 Outlook for the week ahead

-This week, the US Treasury will auction and settle approx. $398bn in ST Bills raising approx. $53bn in new money.
-The US Treasury will also auction the 3-year and 10-year Notes and the 30-year Bond this week – these will settle next week.
+This week, the US Treasury will auction and settle approx. $597bn in ST Bills, Notes, and Bonds, raising approx. $73bn in new money.

-Aug QT: Approx $18.2bn in ST Bills will mature on the Fed balance sheet this week and will be reinvested.
+QT this week: Approx $10bn in ST Bills will mature on the Fed balance sheet and will be reinvested.
+Approx $33bn in ST Bills, Notes, Bonds, and FRNs will mature and roll off (redeemed) the Fed balance sheet.

 More detail (including a calendar of key data releases) is provided in the briefing document – download the pdf below: